anluke/battleship-game/README.md

 ![Win Game](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/win_game.png?raw=true)

- - If the player manages to hit computer's battleship, the game ends with player as a winner.
+ - If the player manages to hit the computer's battleship, the game ends with the player as a winner.
  - It also positions the **'X'** mark on the battleship board to easily distinguish the location of the computer ship.
  - In the print statement above the board it displays the coordinates of the ship.
- - It also displayes a winning statement congratulating the player on the success.
+ - It also displays a winning statement congratulating the player on the success.

 <br />